tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 <details><summary>Custom Stopwords:</summary><br>

 In certain cases we may have additional words we need to remove.
-Let's suppose that the words `Dylan` and `Eli` are not necessary for our NLP work and we wish to add them to our stopwords.
+Let's suppose the words `Dylan` and `Eli` are not necessary for our NLP work and we wish to add them to our stopwords.
 We can add these words to our stopwords list as follows:

 ```python
 sw = set(stopwords.words('english'))